pdykes/ao_sim/README.md

   - Basic Kintrans integration

-     Before Kintrans native on windows 2000 runs, this little app server must be ran (cd dir, node app.js)
+     - Before Kintrans native on windows 2000 runs, this little app server must be ran (cd dir, node app.js)

-     Configure tool to use that url (see ../kintrans/ for more detail)
+     - Configure tool to use that url (see ../kintrans/ for more detail)

 Key things to notice:

  - telemetry.json (updated, still separate)

-    - due to usage limations, you must acquire from the protected box folder
+    - Due to usage limations, you must acquire from the protected box folder
-    - this file is pivotal to the simulation
+    - This file is pivotal to the simulation
-    - includes what3words integration
+    - Now (as of mvp3) ncludes what3words integration

- - config/ now has rule files
+ - ../config/ now has rule files

-    - these rules alow the telemetry agent running fire automatically to other agents
+    - these rules alow the telemetry agent to issue events and fire to other agents for processing

- - graphic agents now listen to the eventing, these agents will show and hide UE components
+ - graphic agents now listen to the eventing (some coming soon), these agents will show and hide UE components

    - these components will listen to the real-time eventing and then display
       - urls, videos, images and text/factoids